New buildings on station car park

 - The footway around the corner of the multi-storey car park is too narrow for those people who will be walking between the surface car park and the station entrance.

 - The lack of segregation between motor vehicles, cycles and pedestrians is a poor design compromise for such a busy route, which will only become more so over time – especially when the Chisholm Trail opens.
-Large numbers of people in a rush do not mix well (see also below about guidance on ‘shared space’).
+Large numbers of people in a rush do not mix well.
+(See point 1 under Station Road above about ‘shared space’.)

 - The main pedestrian desire line will now be on the western side of the car park access road.
-This will require greatly improved crossings at the mini roundabout at the bottom of Great Northern Rd, both to the south side of Great Northern Rd and to the east side of the car park access road.
+This will require greatly improved crossings at the mini roundabout at the bottom of Great Northern Rd, both to the south side of Great Northern Rd (Sainsbury’s) and to the east side of the car park access road (ibis hotel).
 These should be zebra crossings, giving pedestrians legal priority.

 - Greater Anglia has a franchise commitment to provide an additional 1,000 cycle parking spaces at the station by the end of 2020.
-Where will these go?
+Greater Anglia confirmed again in September 2018 that they have formed no plan for where to locate these.

-- If the intention is to convert some of the multi-storey car parking spaces to cycle parking, this will need to happen very shortly after the car park opens (unlikely to be before 2020).
-Where will the cycle entrance be located?
+- Brookgate have suggested that it would be possible to convert some of the multi-storey car parking spaces to cycle parking.
+That would need to happen very shortly after the car park opens (unlikely to be before 2020), and would need to be designed in from the outset (for instance, where would the cycle entrance be located?)

 - The new cycle parking spaces should be contained in an extension of the existing cycle parking building (which the open-sided design allows), using the same entrance (but with a cleared walkway between the top of the first ramp and the second).
 If there are two separate buildings with separate entrances, how long will it take someone to find a space if the first building they try is full?